sychan/kb_sdk_docs/source/tutorial/install.rst

 .. tip::

-    If it has been awhile since you last developed a KBase module, it is a good idea to run the command above before starting a new module.
-This will insure that you have the lastest version.
+    If it has been a while since you last developed a KBase module, it is a good idea to run the command above before starting a new module.
+This will insure that you have the latest version.

 Add the ``kb-sdk`` as a global command by linking it in your ``$PATH``.
 Place the script in a directory like `~/bin`: